This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Jump to:

-Origins of Lemon Pepper Wings
+Origins of Lemon Pepper Chicken Wings

 The actual origins aren't clearly documented, but many people believe that lemon pepper wings were first created in Atlanta, Georgia.